FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3.md

 Nice, isn't it?
 We increased the contrast between those 2 flat zones without the artifact of the *Roll Off* of the *Bilateral Filter* or the *Gaussian Filter*.
 So we have made progress in the last 20 years, haven't we?
 This is exactly what we want.
 Slight overshoot but no *Roll Off*.
 Since [Detailizer 3][98] works globally it "understands" those are flat zone on a side of an edge, so shrink the edge blurring and increase the local contrast.

+We have accomplished what we asked for sharpening!

 ## Multi Scale Sharpening